Infliximab (Remicade, Remsima)

 What this medicine is

 Infliximab is a monoclonal antibody that blocks TNF, a key driver of joint and skin inflammation.
 It is given as a drip into a vein, usually every few weeks, at a day-care unit.
+The active medicine is the same whichever name is on the bag.
+Remicade is the originator, while Remsima, Inflectra and other biosimilars are highly similar versions approved after careful comparison studies.
+Biosimilars are usually more affordable, which is often what makes long-term treatment possible, and I use them in exactly the same way clinically.

 Uses and context

 It is used in rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis and other spondyloarthritis, often when injection biologics are not suitable or not enough.
+Because it is an infusion given in a supervised setting, it also suits patients who prefer not to self-inject at home, or who need the reassurance of a scheduled hospital review.

 How this relates to rheumatology care